-It’s that time of year again and “Last Christmas” is all over the radio.
-If that doesn’t quite get you into the mood for Christmas, maybe contemporary, classical, or traditional Christmas music will.
+It’s that time of year again.
+You’re actively considering watching some Christmas movies on Netflix.
+However, if they doesn’t quite get you in the mood for Christmas, maybe contemporary, classical, or traditional Christmas music will.

-Drop the shopping bags, sit back, relax, and listen.
-While there are plenty of ways to legally download free music online, the following pages offer free and legal online Christmas music downloads.
-We’ve also thrown in sheet music resources because maybe you’ll find the time to give that old guitar or piano a workout.
+Drop the shopping bags, relax, and listen.
+The following pages offer legal and free Christmas music downloads.
+We’ve also thrown in sheet music resources in case you want to give your fingers a workout.

 Download Christmas Songs for Free

 Our first site provides “free holiday music from top indie artists”.
 The collection includes contemporary and traditional tunes, as well as vocal and instrumental interpretations.
-In addition, you’ll find seasonal sounds and audio files of Christmas stories for the kids.
+In addition to holiday music, you’ll find seasonal sounds and audio files of Christmas stories for kids.

-You can stream the music on the site and download MP3 files.
+You can stream the music on the site or download MP3 files.

 At New Christmas Music, you will find new (contemporary) Christmas songs and traditional Christmas carols.
 The collection includes “O Christmas Tree,” “O Holy Night,” “Silent Night,” “Joy to the World,” and “Jingle Bells”.
 Some songs are available in different versions.
 “O Holy Night,” for example, comes in an instrumental and a vocal recording.

-Downloads are available in several different formats, including MP3, WMA, and MIDI.
-Some songs also feature a rather useless Flash animation.
+Downloads come in several different formats, including MP3, WMA, and MIDI.
+Some songs also feature dated Flash animations.
 You can preview MP3 and WMA files in your browser.
 To download a tune, right-click the file format, e.g. MP3, and select Save link as…

 If you feel spoiled for choice, start here.
 The site features only 24 traditional Christmas songs, and each comes with a brief description.
 For example, did you know that “Jingle Bells” was originally named “One Horse Open Sleigh” or that the original version of “Silent Night”—“Stille Nacht” in German—was written by Austrian author Franz Gruber and then translated into 300 languages?